Leon Klatzkin

 Leon Steven Klatzkin (1914–1992) was an American music arranger, composer, and conductor remembered for his long career in the Hollywood motion picture and television industries.

+Biography

 A prolific film and television composer, orchestra conductor, soundtrack orchestrator and arranger, Klatzkin worked in the music department of the Hal Roach Studios as a musician for eight years, afterwards working throughout Hollywood, notably for 20th Century-Fox.
 Klatzkin joined ASCAP in 1952, and his list of compositions there numbers over 600, nearly all of them themes for film and television.
-In the 1960s, Klatzkin was under contract to CBS television, and composed and arranged for many shows there, including 84 episodes of the popular western series Gunsmoke.
+In the 1960s, Klatzkin was under contract to CBS, and composed and arranged for many shows there, including 84 episodes of the popular western series Gunsmoke.

-The opening and closing theme of the TV series Adventures of Superman is credited to Leon Klatzkin.
-Despite ASCAP and the Los Angeles Times listing his many compositions for television shows, some suggest that Klatzkin was nothing more than a Mutel employee; A film cutter who helped editors select appropriate tracks for their pictures.
-There is a veritable industry dedicated to the attribution of the Superman theme to various other composers.
-Klatzkin reached a settlement with John Williams over Williams' appropriation of the Superman theme - With proceeds going to a children's charity.
-The dispute with Williams appears to have inspired the noted disparagement.
+The opening and closing theme of the TV series Adventures of Superman is credited to Klatzkin.